 Key Takeaways

-- Insulin resistance is a significant factor contributing to the development and exacerbation of PCOS symptoms.Β
+- Insulin resistance is a significant factor that may contribute to the development and exacerbation of PCOS symptoms.

-- Early detection and targeted interventions are key for the effective management of insulin resistance, thereby improving outcomes for individuals with PCOS.
+- Early detection and targeted interventions are key for the effective management of insulin resistance, thereby supporting health outcomes for individuals with PCOS.

-- Managing insulin resistance helps to reduce the risk of associated complications such as type 2 diabetes and cardiovascular disease.
+- Managing insulin resistance may help reduce the risk of associated complications such as type 2 diabetes and cardiovascular disease.

-- Targeted interventions incorporating lifestyle changes, medications like metformin, and supplements including inositol, magnesium, and vitamin D can improve insulin sensitivity and lead to better outcomes for individuals with PCOS.
+- Targeted interventions incorporating lifestyle changes, medications like metformin, and supplements including inositol, magnesium, and vitamin D may support insulin sensitivity and lead to better outcomes for individuals with PCOS.